Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities

 Whether you understand horseracing or not, you can praise a winning pony anytime and anyplace.
 The excitement of a Triple Crown winner drives us to pay attention to the races because, historically, the odds are against the pony.
 That makes horseracing exciting to follow.

 In history, horseracing winners draw our attention because of their unique breeding or racing style.
 In true American fashion, we always love a winner.
 Once they announce the racehorse's name as the winner, the public praises the pony and tunes into the radio, television, podcasts, social media, and newspapers.
 As the old saying goes, the winner is the talk of the town.

 We anticipate the next race and hope the pony is the successive Triple Crown.
-We haven’t had many Crown winners, but they are still legends—some as underdogs and some as sure winners.
+We haven't had many Crown winners, but they are still legends—some as underdogs and some as sure winners.
 We read books about them and watch movies about them.
 They are legends but do we still remember them after they retire.
 There are a few like Seabiscuit or Secretariat that we never forget.
 Let's take a look at the top racehorses in history and see if you can recall the great ones.